Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Extension to Non-Quadratic Potentials: A Controlled Approximation

-The stochastic approach derived for quadratic potentials can be extended to a smooth, non-quadratic potential \(V(x)\) when the system operates in the quasi-classical regime.
+We expect that the stochastic approach derived for quadratic potentials can be extended to a smooth, non-quadratic potential \(V(x)\) when the system operates in the quasi-classical regime.
 This regime is defined by the condition that the potential varies slowly over the scale of the quantum coherence length \(\lambda\).

+To assess the possibility of applying this method to a non-quadratic external potential, consider effective action in the influence functional approach \cite{Feynman1963, Grabert1988}.
+Non-quadratic terms are located in $V(r+q/2) - V(r-q/2)$ (\ref{path_int}), where $r$ and $q$ are "center of mass" variables, introduced above.
+Assuming potential $V$ is smooth, expand this expression

+If we have only the first term, exponent with effective action can be integrated explicitly, which leads to purely classical trajectories.
+Therefore we should be able to neglect the terms with $q^3$ and beyond.

+Because of noise, path integral is dominated by $q(s)$ close to zero with characteristic scale $\lambda$.
+This leads to the following simplest estimate: $V'(r) \lambda \gg V'''(r) \lambda^3$ for all $r$ (or $r$ in characteristic area of motion of the Brownian particle).
+Thus we can introduce the characteristic classical length scale of the potential \(L = \min |V'(x)/V'''(x)|^{1/2}\).